aazaff/portfolio/README.md

 + [Quantitative Paleobiology Course Repository](https://github.com/paleobiodb/teachPaleobiology#geoscience-541-paleobiology): Most of these functions were written for practical scientific research purposes.
 Some were written for my students to use in lab assignments.
 + [quantiativeFossils](https://github.com/aazaff/quantitativeFossils.R): This is the original development repository for this package.

-## Multivariate Fossil Analyses
+## Multivariate Fossil Analyses Demo
-My specialty in ecology is multivariate anlaysis (e.g., ordination, cluster analysis, principal components analysis).
-These methods take contingency tables of samples with multiple characteristics (i.e., multiple variables), and group sites based on the similarity of the observed characteristics.
-They allow you to visualize or quantify the similarity of samples to each other based on multiple variables.

 In this example, we start with a multivariate dataset where each row is a sample from a different geographic location (a site) and each column represents the abundance of a particular species at that site.
 We use [detrended correspondence analysis](https://github.com/paleobiodb/teachPaleobiology/blob/master/LabExercise4.md#lab-exercise-4) to measure how similar different samples are to each other based on their constituent species or how similar different species are to each other based on shared geographic distribution.

-### excerpt
-This is an excerpt from my dissertation using [detrended correspondence analysis](https://github.com/paleobiodb/teachPaleobiology/blob/master/LabExercise4.md#lab-exercise-4) (i.e., ordination) to infer the presence of  ecological gradients in the distribution of marine organisms 380 million years ago.
+This is an excerpt from my dissertation using detrended correspondence analysis to quantify the presence of ecological gradients in the distribution of marine organisms 380 million years ago.
 This analysis found that ancient marine animals from New York were geographically and environmentally distributed based on their water depth and sediment type preferences.

 **Script**: [ordinateHamilton.R](\ordinateHamilton.R)